FND/prepitaph/content/articles/means_of_transclusion/index.md

 Those resources might even be provided by two independent applications, to account for different requirements (think authentication, moderation etc.) or varying request load.
-With responsibilities divided that way, you could rope in friend to manage comments for your clique's web ring while you focus exclusively on serving static files generated from Markdown.
+With responsibilities divided that way, you could rope in a friend to manage comments for your clique's web ring while you focus exclusively on serving static files generated from Markdown.

 ![an article page integrating comments at the bottom, with a corresponding submission form](./blog.png)